 Ace Café, 239 S. College Avenue

-The new Ace Café, located in the lobby of the Armstrong Hotel, showcases stellar craft cocktails and shared plates.
+Ace Café, located in the lobby of the Armstrong Hotel, showcases stellar craft cocktails and shared plates.
 Every Saturday and Sunday, enjoy brunch (whatever you do, don’t skip the “Wafnut,” hybrid waffle/doughnut) and bottomless mimosas.
 Lounge on the patio seven days a week to enjoy your cocktails, flatbread pizzas, and more al fresco, surrounded by Colorado’s warm fall nights.

 Penrose Taphouse & Eatery, 216 N. College Avenue

 Penrose Taphouse & Eatery is the newest addition to The Exchange in Old Town Fort Collins.
 The restaurant boasts not one but two outdoor patios.
-Nosh on a “Chimichanga Bomb,” mac and cheese topped with pork belly, jalapeno or even lobster, inventive sandwiches, eight types of burgers, salads and more.
-Take part in their “Beer it Forward” program by buying a drink for a friend, stranger, teacher or anyone really; their name goes on a board and that person can cash in their drink with an ID.
+Nosh on a “Chimichanga Bomb,” mac and cheese topped with pork belly, jalapeno or even lobster, inventive sandwiches, eight types of burgers, salads, and more.
+Take part in their “Beer it Forward” program by buying a drink for a friend, stranger, teacher, or anyone really; their name goes on a board, and that person can cash in their drink with an ID.
 Being kind is always cool.

 The Mishawaka, 13714 Poudre Canyon Highway, Bellvue